Path Locks and Crash Recovery

 |---|---|---|

-mv | Move operations | Directory move: SUBTREE lock on both source and destination; File move: POINT lock on source parent and destination (controlled by src_is_dir) |
+mv | Move operations | Directory move: source TreeLock + destination ExactPathLock; File move: ExactPathLock on both source and destination (controlled by src_is_dir) |

 Exception handling: __aexit__ always releases locks and does not swallow exceptions.
 Lock acquisition failure raises LockAcquisitionError.

-Lock Types (POINT vs SUBTREE)
+Lock Types (EXACT vs TREE)

 The lock mechanism uses two lock types to handle different conflict patterns:

-| POINT on same path | SUBTREE on same path | POINT on descendant | SUBTREE on ancestor | |
+| EXACT on same path | TREE on same path | EXACT on descendant | TREE on ancestor | |

 |---|---|---|---|---|

-| POINT | Conflict | Conflict | — | Conflict |
+| EXACT | Conflict | Conflict | — | Conflict |

-| SUBTREE | Conflict | Conflict | Conflict | Conflict |
+| TREE | Conflict | Conflict | Conflict | Conflict |

 Lock Mechanism